The Country Day School

 The Country Day School (CDS) is an independent, non-profit, preparatory, co-educational day school in King City, Ontario, Canada.
 It was founded in 1972.

 CDS is a member of Canadian Accredited Independent Schools (CAIS) and the Conference of Independent Schools of Ontario (CIS Ontario).
 Its Head of School is John Liggett.

 Overview

 Serving male and female students from junior kindergarten to grade 12, it has set a maximum class size of 24 students with an average of 17 students per.
 Each student is subject to an entrance assessment: an informal process for young children or the more formal Canadian Achievement Test for older students.

 The school is divided into a Junior School (JK-6), Middle School (7–8), and Senior School (9–12).
 CDS competes in CIS Athletic Association (CISAA) sports each term, particularly soccer, rugby, track and field, hockey, basketball, softball, baseball, volleyball, and cross country.

-Being a private, independent school CDS charges a yearly fee of $27,100 for students in grades 1 to 12, and $23,350 for kindergarten students.
+Being a private, independent school CDS charges a yearly fee $33,700 (in addition to $1,000 capital building fund) for students in grades JK-12.